GTGaganReddy/logiflow/API_DOCUMENTATION.md

 - "Update milestone 3 status to completed with actual time 2:15 PM"
 - "Create break milestone for load 2 with 30 minutes duration"
 - "Mark delivery milestone as delayed with actual time 6:30 PM"
+- "Get the current notepad content to review operational notes"
+- "Add a note about truck maintenance scheduled for next week"
+- "Update notepad with today's delivery completion status"
+- "Record special handling instructions for tomorrow's urgent delivery"

 The assistant should parse these commands and make the appropriate API calls to update the dashboard.